brachunok/florida-michael-outages/README.md

 The data directory contains the scraped values from the PDFs in CSV and Rdata formats.
 It is a lightly processed and machine-readible of the PDF versions above.

 ### Resilience Values
 For each county, we calculate an integrated resilience value (scaled area under a performance curve).
 These are listed in a CSV here.
 For descriptions of the calculations, please see the supplemental material of the original paper.
+It also contains plots of the failure and recovery of each county.

 ### Code
 The PDF scraping code is in this directory.
 It is a combination of R and bash scripts to open, process, and extract the PDF data into easily readible formats.
 If you utilize this code, please cite the associated manuscript as well.
 It should also be noted that this is 'research grade' code and comes with no warrenty or guarentees.